-The U.S. Army Corps of Engineers North Atlantic Division is a robust team executing the diverse missions of the Army Corps throughout 14 states in the northeast as well as throughout Europe, Africa and anywhere in the world where we are needed.
+The U.S. Army Corps of Engineers North Atlantic Division is a robust team executing diverse missions throughout 14 states in the Northeast as well as throughout Europe, Africa and anywhere in the world where we are needed.

 We are proud to be the National Planning Center of Expertise for Coastal Storm Risk Management services, and we are continually seeking to develop, maintain and apply the best national and regional expertise in science and engineering to protect our coastlines.